nlyu1/nlyu1.github.io/_teaching/2025-experiment.md

 4. See the [repository](https://github.com/Semeghini-Lab/NI-experiment-control){:target="_blank"}, or
     the experiment [execution](https://docs.rs/niexpctrl_backend/0.1.0/niexpctrl_backend/)
     and [compiler](https://docs.rs/nicompiler_backend/0.3.0/nicompiler_backend)
-    documentations for more detail.
+    documentations for details.

-The control system is being actively used in the Semeghini Lab and the Lukin group's Atom Array 2, where it facilitates the design and execution of complex experimental sequences.
+The control system is currently under active use and maintainance in the Semeghini Lab and Atom Array 2 group at Harvard, where it facilitates the design and execution of complex experimental sequences.
 See the the experimental control report [slides](https://nlyu1.github.io/files/Experimental_control_capstone.pdf){:target="_blank"} for more details on the improvements relative to Labscript and our design choices.
 <br/>
 <figure>
   <img src='/images/experiments/Expctrl_schematic.png' alt='Overview of experimental control system.'>